 Town Reacts Quickly to Oil Spill

-When oil was spotted leaking into Roberts Bay in Sidney, British Columbia, the town wasted no time in cleaning up the spill and locating the source of pollution.
-Kerry Finley, Caretaker for the Sidney Channel Important Bird Area, gives a first-hand account of the spill and the clean-up.
+When oil was spotted leaking into Roberts Bay in Sydney, British Columbia, the town wasted no time in cleaning up the spill and locating the source of pollution.
+Kerry Finley, Caretaker for the Sydney Channel Important Bird Area, gives a first-hand account of the spill and the clean-up.
 The incident led to greater awareness of the importance of the area’s watershed.

 Build a Weather Station